MAPI: Service provider interface

 The full Extended MAPI interface is required for interfacing messaging-based services to client applications such as Outlook.
 For example, several non-Microsoft e-mail server product vendors created "MAPI service providers" to allow their products to be accessed via Outlook.
 Notable examples include Axigen Mail Server, Kerio Connect, Scalix, Zimbra, HP OpenMail, IBM Lotus Notes, Zarafa/Kopano, and Bynari.

 MAPI also had a service provider interface of sorts.
 Microsoft used this to interface MS Mail to an email system based on Xenix, for internal use.

 Extended MAPI is the main e-mail data access method used by Outlook, to interface to Microsoft Exchange, via MAPI service providers shipped with Outlook.

 MAPI/RPC protocol details

 Microsoft has released full details of the MAPI/RPC protocol since August 2007.

 "MAPI protocol" is a colloquial name for the MAPI/RPC.
 At times, Microsoft has also called it "Exchange RPC" and "Outlook-Exchange Transport Protocol".

 Microsoft provides a sample MAPI/RPC-based application called MFCMAPI to assist developers.
 It is also widely used as a diagnostics tool by both developers and Microsoft Exchange administrators.

 MAPI over HTTP

 The original implementation was designed for use on a local network, or LAN.

-With Exchange 2003 Microsoft introduced RPC over HTTP (later renamed Outlook Anywhere) as a way to Exchange over the internet.
+With Exchange 2003 and Outlook 2010, Microsoft introduced RPC over HTTP (later renamed Outlook Anywhere) as a way to Exchange over the internet.

-In 2014 with Exchange 2013 SP1 replaced this with a more 'normal' HTTP-based stack known as "MAPI over HTTP".
+In 2014, Exchange 2013 SP1 introduced another variant, this time with a more "normal" HTTP-based stack known as "MAPI over HTTP".

+Incompatibility with Internet Mail

+The Simple Mail Transfer Protocol has always supported the concept of mail with multiple authors, and distinguishes between the "sender" and "authors" whenever there is more than one of the latter.
+MAPI cannot represent separate authors and senders except through the delegation mechanism, which does not permit more than one author.
+Thus MAPI cannot accurately transmit group letters from scientific communities to legislators, or presentation of group research via email, or similar scenarios.
+When fully SMTP compliant mailers (e.g. Thunderbird) send perfectly formed SMTP messages with multiple authors into MAPI-dependent email infrastructures (such as Exchange/Outlook, O365, or Outlook.com) the messages must have their information density reduced to fit MAPI, presenting challenges for authentication and anti-spoofing technologies that rely on accurate message metadata transmission, and fundamentally changing messages to be something other than what was originally sent.
+Although the security implications impact all users, inability to represent multiple authorship is generally of little concern in purely hierarchical settings such as traditional businesses and military organizations, primarily impacting legislative and academic institutions.